Clastify logo

 Atomic radius

 Down a group, atomic radius increases.
 Each step down adds a new occupied energy level.
-The outer electrons sit further from the nucleus and are more shielded, so increased distance and shielding outweigh the increased nuclear charge.
+The outer electrons sit further from the nucleus and are more shielded, so the increased distance and shielding outweigh the increased nuclear charge.

 Ionic radius